Static random-access memory: Standby

 If the word line is not asserted, the access transistors M_{5} and M_{6} disconnect the cell from the bit lines.
-The two cross-coupled inverters formed by M_{1} – M_{4} will continue to reinforce each other as long as they are connected to the supply.
+The two cross-coupled inverters formed by M_{1} – M_{4} will continue to reinforce each other as long as power is available.

 Reading

-In theory, reading only requires asserting the word line WL and reading the SRAM cell state by a single access transistor and bit line, e.g. M_{6}, BL.
-However, bit lines are relatively long and have large parasitic capacitance.
-To speed up reading, a more complex process is used in practice: The read cycle is started by precharging both bit lines BL and BL, to high (logic 1) voltage.
-Then asserting the word line WL enables both the access transistors M_{5} and M_{6}, which causes one bit line BL voltage to slightly drop.
-Then the BL and BL lines will have a small voltage difference between them.
-A sense amplifier will sense which line has the higher voltage and thus determine whether there was 1 or 0 stored.
-The higher the sensitivity of the sense amplifier, the faster the read operation.
-As the NMOS is more powerful, the pull-down is easier.
-Therefore, bit lines are traditionally precharged to high voltage.
-Many researchers are also trying to precharge at a slightly low voltage to reduce the power consumption.
+In theory, reading only requires activating a single access transistor and bit line, e.g. M_{6} on BL.
+However, in larger memories, bit lines are relatively long with many connections and thus have large capacitance.
+To speed up reading, a more complex process is used in practice.
+The read cycle is started by precharging both bit lines BL and BL, to high (logic 1) voltage.
+(Note: As the NMOS transistor is more powerful, the pull-down is easier.
+Therefore, bit lines are traditionally precharged to a high voltage.
+Many researchers are also trying to precharge at a slightly lower voltage to reduce power consumption.)
+Then asserting the word line WL enables both the access transistors M_{5} and M_{6}, which causes an initial slight drop on one bit line voltage creating a voltage difference between BL and BL.
+A differential sense amplifier will sense which line has the higher voltage and thus determine whether there was 1 or 0 stored.
+Because motion of the bit lines is slowed by capacitance, the higher the sensitivity of the sense amplifier, the faster the read operation.

 Writing

 The write cycle begins by applying the value to be written to the bit lines.
 To write a 0, a 0 is applied to the bit lines, such as setting BL to 1 and BL to 0.
 This is similar to applying a reset pulse to an SR-latch, which causes the flip flop to change state.
 A 1 is written by inverting the values of the bit lines.
 WL is then asserted and the value that is to be stored is latched in.
-This works because the bit line input-drivers are designed to be much stronger than the relatively weak transistors in the cell itself so they can easily override the previous state of the cross-coupled inverters.
+This works because the bit line input drivers are designed to be much stronger than the relatively weak transistors in the cell itself so they can easily override the previous state of the cross-coupled inverters.
 In practice, access NMOS transistors M_{5} and M_{6} have to be stronger than either bottom NMOS (M_{1}, M_{3}) or top PMOS (M_{2}, M_{4}) transistors.
 This is easily obtained as PMOS transistors are much weaker than NMOS when same sized.
-Consequently, when one transistor pair (e.g. M_{3} and M_{4}) is only slightly overridden by the write process, the opposite transistors pair (M_{1} and M_{2}) gate voltage is also changed.
-This means that the M_{1} and M_{2} transistors can be easier overridden, and so on.
+Consequently, when one transistor pair (e.g., M_{3} and M_{4}) is only slightly overridden by the write process, the opposite transistor pair (M_{1} and M_{2}) gate voltage is also changed.
+This means that the M_{1} and M_{2} transistors can be more easily overridden, and so on.
 Thus, cross-coupled inverters magnify the writing process.